 The water resource position of Welsh Water’s area of supply is relatively strong.
 We abstract around 3% of annual effective rainfall for public supply in our region, compared to around 50% in the south and east of England.

 Around 95% of our water resources originate as surface water either from reservoir storage or river abstractions.
 We have very little dependence on groundwater supplies.
-This reliance on surface waters can increase vulnerability to short periods of low rainfall as rivers levels change more quickly than groundwaters.
+This reliance on surface waters can increase vulnerability to short periods of low rainfall as river levels change more quickly than groundwaters.

 All Welsh Water’s abstractions are licensed by Natural Resources Wales and the Environment Agency who are responsible for ensuring the sustainable use of water resources in Wales and England.
 These licences set the maximum volume and rate at which water can be abstracted each day throughout the year.
 Rivers in Wales have high ecological status and licences are set to ensure that this is maintained.
 Releases from Welsh Water’s reservoirs during dry spells help to maintain river flows.